 The UCPD is a national model for community policing for the University Circle neighborhood.

 Former UCI President, Joe Piggott, once said that the UCPD was the glue that held the University Circle community together.
-This sentiment still holds true today, as the UCPD is a national model for community policing the emphasises community outreach and communication.
+This sentiment still holds true today, as the UCPD is a national model for community policing that emphasises community outreach and communication.

 The UCPD works closely with the Cleveland Police Department, Case Western Reserve University Police Department, University Hospitals of Cleveland's Police Department, and other University Circle institutional security forces to keep University Circle safe.
 In addition to its 25 officers, which include plainclothes detectives, the UCPD is headed by Police Chief Jim Repicky and supported by a staff of 4 full-time and 3 part-time civilian employees.
 With full law enforcement authority granted by state law, the UCPD follows procedures mutually agreed upon with the Cleveland Police Department.